 Drinking heavy amounts of alcohol can translate into too high of fat levels in the bloodstream.
 Too much fat in the blood causes raised blood pressure which can lead to heart disease, stroke, and sudden heart attacks.
 Additionally, increased blood pressure can cause the heart muscles to weaken and stroke to occur.

 Cirrhosis of the Liver in Alcoholics

 The most common health condition related to alcohol abuse is the liver disease, Cirrhosis.
 This is a swelling of the liver that is caused by alcohol consumption.
 With too much drinking, the liver can become scarred and stop functioning.
-Without function of the liver, the body cannot remove toxins from the blood that are harmful, causing death.
+Without the function of the liver, the body cannot remove toxins from the blood that are harmful, causing death.

 Mental Problems that Arise from Alcohol Use

-Along with physical problems, mental issues tend to be a included in the dangers of alcohol.
+Along with physical problems, mental issues tend to be included in the dangers of alcohol.
 Consuming mass amounts of alcohol has proven to cause memory problems.
-For binge drinkers and occasional users, short term memory loss is also identified as a danger of alcohol abuse.
+For binge drinkers and occasional users, short-term memory loss is also identified as a danger of alcohol abuse.
 In long-term users, dementia occurs and permanent memory loss and confusion can ensue.
 Additionally, alcohol is a depressant which deprives the brain of normal levels of chemicals, which can cause symptoms of anxiety and depression.

 Preventing the Dangers of Alcohol